Sagnik220/IOT/README.md

 - pip install requests

 ```

+### What to use?
+1. If you have Arduino go to Arduino Folder to execute the files,though you will need to generate a new API key for your thingspeak account
+2. If you do not have the Arduino then go to NoArduino folder to test the files.

 ### Mqtt Publish/Subscribe:

 The first concept is the publish and subscribe system.
 In a publish and subscribe system, a device can publish a message on a topic, or it can be subscribed to a particular topic to receive messages